logicalpermission7/logicalpermission7/README.md

 - 🔭 I’m currently working on ...My own company
-- 🌱 I’m currently learning ...3D modeling with blender
+- 🌱 I’m currently learning ...Web3.0
-- 👯 I’m looking to collaborate on ...
-A WEB3 project
+- 👯 I’m looking to collaborate with...You!
 - 🤔 I’m looking for help with ...
-Monitizing something great!
+Time Travel
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...[Twitter](https://twitter.com/ItsMeCobra100)
 - 😄 Pronouns: ...HE/HIM